forcedotcom/salesforcedx-vscode/contributing/publishing.md

 It is possible to run each step manually as illustrated below.

-## Creating release branch manually
+## Creating a Release Branch Manually

 <b>Note that this isn't typically required due to the scheduled job in CircleCI</b>